 - Proposed dividend for 2017 of NOK 1.75 per share, up from NOK 1.25 per share for 2016

 - 2018 global primary demand growth outlook of 4-5%, market largely balanced

-"The technology pilot start-up at Karmøy marks the start of the world’s most climate and energy-efficient aluminum technology.
-Several elements from the new technology will be tailored for use at Hydro's existing aluminum plants worldwide.
-The technology is not only good news for Karmøy, but for all of Hydro's aluminum plants," says Brandtzæg.
+"The technology pilot start-up at Karmøy marks the start of the world’s most climate and energy-efficient aluminium technology.
+Several elements from the new technology will be tailored for use at Hydro's existing aluminium plants worldwide.
+The technology is not only good news for Karmøy, but for all of Hydro's aluminium plants," says Brandtzæg.

 Underlying EBIT for Bauxite & Alumina increased significantly compared to the third quarter mainly due to higher realized alumina prices, driven by a higher alumina index and LME.
 Both the bauxite mine in Paragominas and the alumina refinery at Alunorte reached record yearly production of 11.4 million mt and 6.4 million mt respectively for 2017.

-"We maintain the view of a balanced market outlook for primary aluminum, with a 2018 global demand growth outlook of 4-5%, driven by solid demand for aluminum from automotive and construction markets," says Brandtzæg.
+"We maintain the view of a balanced market outlook for primary aluminium, with a 2018 global demand growth outlook of 4-5%, driven by solid demand for aluminium from automotive and construction markets," says Brandtzæg.

-Underlying EBIT for Primary Metal improved in the fourth quarter due to higher realized aluminum prices, partly offset by higher raw material prices and fixed costs.
+Underlying EBIT for Primary Metal improved in the fourth quarter due to higher realized aluminium prices, partly offset by higher raw material prices and fixed costs.